yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Multiplicity of JSON encodings

-Many practitioners are not aware that JSON {{RFC7159}} allows several different character
+Previous versions of the JSON format {{RFC8259}} allowed several different character
 encodings: UTF-8, UTF-16 and UTF-32.
-As a result, the JWT might be misinterpreted by its recipient.
+This is not the case anymore, with the latest standard only allowing UTF-8.
+However older implementations may result in the JWT being misinterpreted by its recipient.

 For mitigations, see <xref target="use-utf8"/>.